 Labor market information provided by the college supports the interest in and the need for a formalized educational program for EMT-Ps within the college's district.
 According to the Illinois Department of Employment Security, demand for "emergency medical technicians" is expected to increase by over 22 percent through 2016.
 Local labor market data projects a 30 percent anticipated growth in employment through 2014.
 The college has collaborated with three (3) local emergency medical systems including Rockford Memorial Hospital, Swedish American Health System, and OSF Medical Center to develop training that will provide skilled paramedics that meet their workforce needs.
 Furthermore these local organizations will provide work-based learning sites, laboratory and equipment as necessary.
 Classroom space and related facilities are otherwise adequate to support the proposed program.
-The college anticipates an enrollment of ten full-time and five (5) part-time students the first year, increasing to 15 full-time and five (5) part-time students by the third year.
-One (1) new full-time and one (1) - two (2) part-time faculty will be required during the first year of the program.
+The college anticipates an enrollment of ten full-time and five (5) part-time students the first year, increasing to 15 full-time and five (5) part-time students the first year, increasing to 15 full-time faculty will be required during the first year of the program.
 All faculty will be required to hold a current EMT-P license in the State of Illinois, in addition to related occupational and teaching experience.
 Costs are anticipated at approximately \$41,000 per year during the first three years of the program.